AlexH192/Python-trading-bot-Alpaca-Gemini-Currents/README.md

   * Currents news API
   * Telegram - bot token and chat ID

-Certain file paths are hardcoded -- need to be replaced manually: bot_swing_commodities.py and enrich_trade_journal.py

 ## Setup & Running the Program
 To run the program: